tushar-c/tushar-c.github.io/_posts/2018-6-25-Introduction-To-Machine-Learning-:-Linear-Regression.md

 \right]
 $$*

 Since the boston housing data contains 13 *features* for each instances, each vector *x* will be a *13 x 1* vector.
 To see exactly what those 13 features are, [see point 7. and the following 13 points.
 The 14th point we have to predict.](https://archive.ics.uci.edu/ml/machine-learning-databases/housing/housing.names)

+The other vector is what is called the **parameter vector or the weight vector**.
+This consists of our 'learned' weights, that when we combine with the instance vector, we get a real-numbered value.
+Here is a simple picture explaining a dot product: